Bob Goodson

-Bob Goodson is a British technologist, entrepreneur, author, and UX designer.
-The CEO of Quid Inc., an artificial intelligence company, Goodson studied medieval literature at Oxford University, and co-founded Quid based on his interest in applying language theory to semantic search.
+Bob Goodson is a British technologist, entrepreneur, and author.
+He is the president of Quid Inc., an artificial intelligence company he co-founded in 2010, a co-inventor of the Like Button, and the co-author of Like: The Button That Changed the World.

+Goodson studied medieval literature at Oxford, where he co-founded Oxford Entrepreneurs.
+He co-founded Quid based on his interest in language theory.

 Early life and education

-Goodson grew up in West Beckham Norfolk, England.
+Goodson grew up in West Beckham, Norfolk, England.
 He taught himself to program as a child, and started writing programs for video games at 8.
-In 1998, as he completed his final year of high school, he received a Norfolk Scholars Award, which recognizes high achieving students from backgrounds traditionally less likely to go to university.
+In 1998, as he completed his final year of high school, he received the Norfolk Scholars Award, which recognizes high achieving students from backgrounds traditionally less likely to go to university.
+He started several businesses, including a yoga club, a design company, and a publishing company before beginning college in 1999.

-Goodson began college in 1999 at the University of East Anglia.
-He graduated with honors in 2002 with a degree in English literature and philosophy.
-He subsequently received a scholarship from the UK Arts and Humanities Research Board, one of only 10 scholarships in the country available in his field, and began postgraduate studies in medieval literature and language theory at University College, Oxford.
+Goodson attended the University of East Anglia.
+He earned a degree in English literature and philosophy and graduated with honors in 2002.
+He subsequently received a scholarship from the UK Arts and Humanities Research Board and began postgraduate studies in medieval literature and language theory at University College, Oxford.
 His graduate research focused on the analysis of medieval cento.

-Goodson had started several businesses before he began college, and while at UEA, he started a yoga club, a design company, Inspired, and a publishing company, Prana.
-In 2002, Goodson co-founded Oxford Entrepreneurs, a student society designed to connect scientists with business-minded students to support and facilitate entrepreneurship.
+Goodson co-founded Oxford Entrepreneurs, a student society designed to support and facilitate entrepreneurship, in 2002.
 He served as the organization's founding chairman.

-In November 2003, PayPal co-founder Max Levchin and other Silicon Valley executives spoke at an Oxford Entrepreneurs event.
-At a dinner Goodson hosted for the speakers, Levchin discussed the entrepreneurial ecosystem of the Valley.
-Goodson, then 23, saw an opportunity to bring his interests in language, technology, and business together.
-"Blown away by learning about those businesses," Goodson flew to Palo Alto, where he had lunch with Levchin and Peter Thiel.
-Levchin offered him a job as the lead designer within a startup incubator, and six months after their initial meeting at Oxford, Goodson took a sabbatical and moved to San Francisco.
+In 2003 PayPal co-founder Max Levchin, among others, spoke at an Oxford Entrepreneurs event.
+Six months later, Levchin hired Goodson as the lead designer at a startup incubator in Silicon Valley, and in early 2004, he left Oxford and moved to San Francisco.

 Career

-Early career
+Midtown Doornail, Yelp

-In April 2004, Goodson began working with Levchin at Midtown Doornail (an anagram of World Domination) as a product manager.
-An investment company and incubator, Midtown Doornail helped to create several successful internet companies, including Yelp.
-In September 2004, Goodson became Yelp's first employee.
-He remained at the company for four years, serving in various roles related to product management, UX and UI design and business development.
+In April 2004, Goodson began working with Levchin at Midtown Doornail as a product manager.
+An investment company and incubator, Midtown Doornail helped to create online properties including Yelp.
+The same year, Goodson became Yelp's first employee.
+During his tenure at the company, he worked in areas including product management, UX and UI design, and business development.
+In May 2005, he sketched a thumbs-up/ thumbs-down icon, and in collaboration with Yelp co-founder Russel Simmons, proposed it as a tool that would increase engagement by allowing users to instantly react to restaurant reviews and encourage reviewers by offering positive feedback.